topdown/VVV-Dashboard/README.md

 ---

 * Maybe some wiki docs since this is getting a little bigger
-* Fuzzy search for plugins and themes ? not sure yet
+* Fuzzy search for plugins and themes ? not sure yetRemove
-* Update plugins and Themes from dashboard

 Version: 0.0.7